 You’ve been warned—these are our all time favourite cafes in Sydney and yeah, you’re welcome.

-2. Flower Child Chatswood makes a ridiculously pretty plate of waffles.
+2. Flower Child Chatswood makes a ridiculously pretty plate of Coco Pop waffles.

 3. Speaking of waffles—they’re just as beautiful at Celsius Coffee Co. and cafes don’t come any more waterfront than this one.

-14. Alchemist Espresso wants to warm you up at lunchtime with their Moroccan lentil soup (and we KNOW it won’t disappoint).
+13. Alchemist Espresso wants to warm you up at lunchtime with warm Moroccan spiced chicken (and we KNOW it won’t disappoint).

-17. Industrial chic and roasted beetroot hummus is Bay Ten Espresso in a delicious nutshell.
+16. Industrial chic and halloumi is Bay Ten Espresso in a delicious nutshell.